List of Disney's Beauty and the Beast characters: Webster

 Webster is the castle's scribe who was transformed into a dictionary by the Enchantress' spell.
 While he means well, he has a rather long tongue, often speaking out of the right moment.
 This leads to the other servants, particularly Lumiere and Cogsworth, to dislike him greatly.
 During the first segment of Belle's Magical World, he infuriates the Beast by giving unwanted synonyms to Belle's insults during a row leading the Beast to strike him.
 Wracked with guilt after Belle and the Beast stop speaking to each other, he forges a letter of apology from Belle with his two best friends Crane and LePlume.
 He is exiled from the castle when the Beast finds out, but amends are made after Belle brings him back.

 Crane

 Crane is a set of paper sheets that is one of Webster's friends.

 LePlume

 LePlume is a quill that is one of Webster's friends.

 Chandeleria

 Chandeleria is a chandelier that resides in the Beast's castle.

+Concertina

+Concertina is an accordion player who was turned into an accordion as a side effect of the Enchantress' curse.

+Egg Beater

+An unnamed egg beater resides in the Beast's castle and was transformed from an unnamed kitchen staff member.

+Frappe

+Frappe is a tea cart that resides in the Beast's castle.

+Punch Bowl

+An unnamed punch bowl resides in the Beast's castle.
+While noting that he is supposed to hold punch, he does get annoyed when Lumiere and Fifi plan to ride him which ended with him slipping off a balcony edge.

+Trese and Chaud

+Tres and Chaude are a husband and wife members of the kitchen staff who were transformed into oven mitts as a side effect of the Enchantress' curse.
+Tres is a right blue oven mitt and Chaud is a left red oven mitt.
+They did get on Chef Bouche's nerves when they argued over what cake Mrs. Potts liked.

+Tubaloo

+Tubaloo is a tuba player that resides in the Beast's castle and was turned into a tuba as a side effect of the Enchantress' curse.
+He is often paired up with Concertina.